 - Ethics approval for the research project must be obtained before the RC (UK) releases any funds and the project must be conducted in accordance with relevant regulatory and ethical guidelines.
 If ethics approval is not required, a letter to this effect from the sponsor must be provided.

-The Terms and Conditions, Application form and Guidance notes will be made available on the website when the annual process for applications opens.
+The Terms and Conditions, Grant Guidance and online application will be made available on this website when the annual process for applications opens.
 In the meantime if you have any enquiries please contact us.